-(2) Dr. Salzmann joined us in June 2019.

-(3) Amount represents a signing bonus.

-(4) Ms. Connealy joined us in November 2019.

-(5) Amount represents reimbursement of relocation expenses of \$75,000 and related tax gross-up of \$54,321.

-- (6) Dr. Zeldin joined us in July 2019.
-The employment of Dr. Zeldin was terminated by Immunovant on April 7, 2020 for what Immunovant found to be actions inconsistent with its Human Resources policies. - (7) Dr. Wong did not receive any compensation for his services during fiscal year 2018 or 2019.
-Dr. Wong resigned as Chief Executive Officer of HSAC upon the closing of the Business Combination in December 2019. - (8) Annual performance-based cash bonuses for our named executive officers for fiscal year 2019 performance have not yet been determined.
-Such bonuses are based upon the achievement of individual and company-wide performance goals as determined by our board of directors, and are expected to be determined in the first quarter of fiscal year 2020.
-No bonuses were earned by or awarded to any of our named executive officers for fiscal year 2018.
+- (2) Represents the pro rata portion of the fiscal year 2019 annual cash bonus awarded to Dr. Salzmann and Ms. Connealy based on the achievement of overall company performance criteria and individual performance criteria as determined by the Board.
+Dr. Zeldin was not eligible to receive a bonus for fiscal year 2019. - (3) Dr. Salzmann joined us in June 2019. - (4) Amount represents a signing bonus. - (5) Ms. Connealy joined us in November 2019. - (6) Amount represents reimbursement of relocation expenses of \$75,000 and related tax gross-up of \$54,321. - (7) Dr. Zeldin joined us in July 2019.
+The employment of Dr. Zeldin was terminated by Immunovant on April 7, 2020 for what Immunovant found to be actions inconsistent with its Human Resources policies. - (8) Dr. Wong did not receive any compensation for his services during fiscal year 2018 or 2019.
+Dr. Wong resigned as Chief Executive Officer of HSAC upon the closing of the Business Combination in December 2019.